 Wee County was set up in 2001 by John and Jane Eccles.
-Since then our club has grown and we now have 5 horses, 6 lungers/coaches and about 30 members.
-We train on Tuesday nights at Balhearty Farm, Tillicoultry from 7 til 8.30 for beginners/Intermediate vaulters and 8.30 til 10 for Advanced vaulters.
+Since then our club has grown and we now have 5 horses, many lungers and coaches and about 30 members.
+We train on Tuesday nights at Balhearty Farm, Tillicoultry from 7 til 8.30pm for beginners/Intermediate vaulters and 8.30 til 10pm for Advanced vaulters.

-We are incredibly proud to have won 15 FEI medals for team GBR including a gold and a bronze at the World Equestrian Games 2014, with World Champion Joanne Eccles and Pas de Deux medallists Joanne and Hannah Eccles.
-All lunged by John Eccles and on the fantastic W.H.Bentley.
+We are incredibly proud to have won 15 FEI medals for team GBR including a gold and a bronze at the World Equestrian Games 2014, with World Champion Joanne Eccles and Pas de Deux medallists Joanne and Hannah Eccles, all lunged by John Eccles and on the fantastic W.H.Bentley.
 Andrew McLachlan and Rebecca Norval are the only British junior vaulters to have won FEI medals so far in individual (Andrew) and Pas de Deux together.
 They competed on Tylers Kernel lunged by John Eccles.

 W.H.Bentley, better known to us as Henry, born in 1994, and has been part of Wee County since 2000.
 He started competitng Internationally in 2002, and was the British team's horse for the World Equestrian Games (WEG) in Jerez 2002.
 Since then he has competed in every major championships as well as other competitions.
 He is also an individual horse.
 He took the British team to 5th place in WEG 2006, and a British individual to 10th.
 He won the European Championships 2009,2011 the World Championships 2010,2012 and 2014 with Joanne Eccles.
 He has also won three silver medals in the European Pas de Deux class in 2010, 2011 and 2013 as well as a further silver at the World Championship in 2012 and a bronze at WEG in 2014.